Ships and Vessels

 On arrival you will be asked to complete Passenger Arrival cards for all passengers and crew disembarking permanently in New Zealand.

-Where a vessel does not berth immediately and goes to anchor, clearance may be delayed for 48 hours after the Master has been informed of any requirements for storage of refuse, and agrees in writing to comply with those conditions.
+Where a vessel does not berth immediately and goes to anchor, it may delay clearance for 48 hours.
+The Master will be informed of any requirements for storage of refuse, and will need to agree in writing to comply with those conditions.

 There are no charges for routine clearance of vessels at approved Places of First Arrival.
 There will be charges for vessels that need to be cleared at anchor.

-When you have arrived at your first port, all people and goods must remain onboard until clearance has been completed, unless there is an emergency situation.
+When you have arrived at your first port, unless there is an emergency situation, all people and goods must remain onboard until clearance has been completed, or you have received permission from MPI.

 While in New Zealand territorial waters, refuse must be held in such a manner as to preclude access by animals, including vermin, birds and insects and must not be landed except at a port.

-Refuse can be landed at a port only by the MPI approved disposal system.
+Refuse is only permitted to be landed at a port (place of first arrival) and only by the MPI approved disposal system.
 Inspectors will direct you to land any overflowing refuse to the system.
 Refuse disposal is at the vessel’s expense.

-No stores can be landed in New Zealand except as directed by an inspector and disposal can only be through the approved port refuse collection.
+No stores can be landed in New Zealand except as directed by an inspector and disposal of any unwanted food can only be through the approved port refuse collection.

 Some meats or fresh produce in the store may be a risk to New Zealand and the inspector will request extra care is taken to ensure they are not landed or disposed of other than by the approved system.
 Some may be sealed by the inspector and these must not be opened while in New Zealand waters.

-Non-compliant dunnage will be inspected and any contaminated dunnage will be directed to be stored in a place where pests will be contained.
-If such dunnage is landed this must be as directed by an inspector and there will be a charge for its destruction by an approved process.
+Dunnage may be inspected and any contaminated dunnage will be directed to be stored in a place where pests will be contained or landed for destruction, in which case this must be as directed by an inspector and there will be a charge for its destruction by an approved process.

 MPI Biosecurity Inspectors (along with New Zealand Customs Service officers) may board the vessel at the first or subsequent ports and meet with the Master or their representative to review and complete documentation.
 In some ports a vessel berthing after 1700 hours will have any inspection delayed until morning unless it is due to leave before 0800 hours the next day.
 Inspectors may: